zp100/Transgender_Surgeries/README.md

 ## Download

-To download your own copy of this wiki, click the green "Code" button and click "Download ZIP", then extract the ZIP folder once it's downloaded.
+To download your own copy of just the wiki contents:

+1. Go to the "wiki.zip" file.
+2. Click the "..." button in the top-right.
+3. Under "Raw file content", click "Download".
+4. Once it's downloaded, extract the ZIP folder.

 Note that any wiki links in the downloaded copy will still link to this repository, not the pages you just downloaded.

-The steps above will generate a download from this link: https://github.com/zp100/Transgender_Surgeries/archive/refs/heads/main.zip
+The steps above will generate a download from this link: https://raw.githubusercontent.com/zp100/Transgender_Surgeries/refs/heads/main/wiki.zip

 ## Hosting